 You know I am all about handmade and vintage stuff.
 This spring I gathered a few things I had laying around the house and used them to jazz things up a bit.

 One of my vintage aqua fans.
 A collection of blue Ball jars (with some river rocks in the bottom just in case the wind picks up out there).
 An adorable chippy child’s chair.
 (One of my obsessions).

-And on the handmade side: A summery canvas.
-And my happy pillows.
+And on the handmade side: My happy pillows.